Information

 Professor Cathy Dwyer

-Cathy is head of the Animal Behaviour and Welfare Research Team at Scotland’s Rural College (SRUC) in Edinburgh since 2011.
-Since 2016 Professor Cathy Dwyer is also the Director of the Jeanne Marchig International Centre for Animal Welfare Education at the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
-The Centre provides animal welfare education for veterinarians, and other groups, in UK and overseas, particularly in Asia, and seeks to improve the lives of animals through veterinary education.
+Cathy is head of the Animal Behaviour and Welfare Research Team in the School of Veterinary Medicine and Bioscience at Scotland’s Rural College (SRUC) in Edinburgh since 2011.
+Between 2016 and 2025 Professor Cathy Dwyer was also the Director of the Jeanne Marchig International Centre for Animal Welfare Education at the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
+In 2026, with colleagues at SRUC, Cathy launched a new International Centre for Animal Welfare Science which works with universities overseas to improve animal welfare research and teaching.
 The work of the research team at SRUC addresses animal welfare problems and seeks solutions for all the major farmed species, and is one of the largest animal welfare research groups in Europe.
 Cathy’s own research interests include maternal behaviour, offspring development and neonatal survival, pain and the welfare of animals kept in extensive management conditions.
 Her work spans fundamental understanding of the biology of behaviour and stress to application in the field where she works closely with advisers and consultants to provide solutions to welfare problems.
 She has been involved in several interdisciplinary and participative research projects, which have engaged with farmers and other stakeholders to co-construct the project, address welfare problems and develop on farm solutions derived bottom-up.
-In 2013 Cathy was awarded the BSAS/RSPCA award for outstanding contribution to animal welfare.
-She is a member of the EU Animal Welfare Platform, and provides scientific advice to a number of other Government, retailer and NGO organisations in animal welfare.
-In addition to undergraduate teaching, she teaches on the University of Edinburgh MSc programmes in Applied Animal Behaviour and Welfare, and the online programme in International Animal Welfare Ethics and Law, and is currently supervising seven PhD students, addressing welfare issues in sheep and horses.
+In 2013 Cathy was awarded the BSAS/RSPCA award for outstanding contribution to animal welfare and became a Fellow of the Royal Society of Biology in 2024.
+She was formerly a member of the EU Animal Welfare Platform, and provides scientific advice to several other Government, retailer and NGO organisations in animal welfare.
+In addition to undergraduate teaching, she teaches on the online programme in International Animal Welfare at SRUC, and is currently supervising seven PhD students, addressing welfare issues in sheep, poultry and horses.

 Dr Harvey Carruthers